pliz/Random-Password-Generator/README.md

 Any changes made to the password-gen.py file will not be updated in the password generator executable.
 The executable will need to be remade (install pyinstaller and run command 'pyinstaller  --onefile  password-gen.py') in order for any changes made in the python file to be updated in the executable.

-To run Password Generator on Linux, simply run the python file. (run the python script from a shell) A bash script is in the works.
+To run Password Generator on Linux, simply run the python file from a shell.
+A bash script is in the works.

 Do not delete Line 1 and 8, this will break the loop and the file will not run from clicking on the executable. (must be run from a shell)